Writing great content is often not enough.

 However, you can also use ‘Retargeting’ to get people interested in your future blog posts, or complementary blog posts.

-This method is an extremely cost effective way of marketing your blog, because the ads are so targeted.
+This method is an extremely cost effective way of marketing your blog posts and web site, because the ads are so targeted.

 You can do all of this by installing a Facebook Pixel.

-Retargeting can seem a little complex, so let’s explore how it relates to blog post promotion.
+Retargeting can seem a little complex, so let’s explore how it relates to a blog post promotion strategy.

-Say someone reads a blog post on your site and they don’t become a subscriber.
+Say someone reads a blog post on your web site and they don’t become a subscriber.

 Just show them a retargeting ad on Facebook a week later that promotes your next blog post.